• Skip to primary navigation

 Essential Ingredients for Sesame Soba Noodle Salad

-This recipe transforms everyday ingredients into a gourmet-quality salad bursting with flavor and texture.
-Using fresh and well-chosen components makes a significant difference and ensures a balanced, vibrant dish.
+This recipe transforms everyday ingredients into a gourmet-quality salad full of flavor and texture.
+Using fresh and well-chosen components makes a significant difference and ensures a balanced, bright dish.

 • Soba Noodles - Nutty buckwheat noodles that provide a chewy texture and act as the hearty base.
 Select 100% buckwheat for gluten-free options.